frankshearar/Home/Centrally-managing-NuGet-packages.md

 ```

 #### How is lock file generated?
 When?
-Lock file is generated if CPVMF is present (and lock file is not disabled) using any command that modifies the CPVMF eg. install/update of packages or restore with `--update-lock-file` options.
+Lock file is generated if CPVMF is present (and lock file is not disabled) using any command that modifies the CPVMF eg. install/update of packages or restore with `--update-lock-file` option.
 Lock file is always generated for the packages mentioned in the CPVMF.

 #### I consume the same project in different solutions.
 How do I want to use the central package version management file in one and not the other?
 This will require the `PackageReference` nodes to have the version info but ignore it in the solution where central package version management file is used.
 This may be achieved by a MSBuild property `RetainPackageReferenceVersions`